 The cuboid syndrome was the diagnosis.
 It happens when your cuboid bone everts (moves outward) from your foot while your calcaneus, or heel bone inverts (moves inward) from your foot.

 There were two problems with the first version that caused my injury:

 - The upper and midsole were designed in such a way that it loaded over the edge, so your foot partially rested on the edge of the midsole.

 - The shoe flexed in the middle instead of the forefoot, providing absolutely no midfoot stability.

 Thus, when I first saw pictures of the Pegasus Turbo 2, I was not excited.
 The updates looked minor, and the midsole looked exactly like the previous version.
 I was going to sit this one out.

 - The first difference was the obvious one, the upper: It is now more accommodating and not as shallow in the toe box.

-The second difference was the midsole.
+- The second difference was the midsole.
 It feels firmer and more stable.
 This is due to the holes in the strobel lining being covered up.
 The ZoomX foam no longer pokes through the holes.

-Overall, the shoe felt more stable.
+- Overall, the shoe felt more stable.
 The pleasant surprise was that the midsole now flexed further up the shoe towards the forefoot and no longer in the middle.

 On paper, this update looks minor, but the tweaks that Nike made have turned the shoe from being unwearable to an excellent shoe.